SkyhighSecurity/ScannerAPI/README.md

 ### Can I submit a file directly via HTTP stream?
 This is currently not implemented.
 A more secure way to perform this function that avoids the need for a reverse proxy would be to initially save the file to blob storage, generate a pre-signed URL (or SAS token) for the file, and submit that URL to the API for scanning.
 If you have a use case to submit the file directly please contact the project team and we can consider adding it.

+### Can I use this to scan files in an S3 bucket?
+Yes, this is a common use case.
+The general strategy is to use something like AWS Lambda to call the API as files are added to an S3 bucket.
+An example which sorts files into "clean" and "dirty" buckets is available in the [LambdaMalwareSorterS3 project](https://github.com/terratrax/LambdaMalwareSorterS3).

 ### How do I utilize the DLP / data classification function
 This is currently experimental and undocumented.

 ### When running on Amazon ECS or other hosted container services the container stops immediately
 Specify the entry point "/azure-functions-host/Microsoft.Azure.WebJobs.Script.WebHost" in the your services container configuration.

-### How I write temporary files (when scans specify usediskcache=True) to storage outside the container
+### How can I write temporary files (when scans specify usediskcache=True) to storage outside the container
 Use a volume so that the containers /tmp directory references an external volume.